-FRA celebrate international women's day during March 2020
+FRA staff celebrating international women's day

-The FRA gender fosters no а discrimination rule in its workplace.
+The FRA fosters gender а no discrimination rule in its workplace.
 As part of the ongoing initiative on this matter, FRA works very closely with ADB to strengthen the social safeguards on gender equality at the forefront of the FRA's plans going forward, not only for ADB and WB projects, but in all projects that the Authority carries out.
 Currently, the FRA has taken steps to ensure that its recruitment (new hire and promotions) process is on a merit based requirement.
 Candidates are shortlisted based on entry requirements regardless of gender.
 Training is provided based on the training needs analysis matrix, jointly agreed to by the employee and manager.